kobylyanskiy/edge-docs/docs/qgc/calibration.md

 !!! note
     Accelerometer must be calibrated prior to Level Horizon

-If the horizon (as shown in the HUD) is not level after completing Accelerometer calibration you can calibrate the level horizon for your vehicle.
-You will be asked to place the vehicle in a level orientation while it captures the information.
+If the horizon (as shown in the HUD) is not leveled after completing Accelerometer calibration you can calibrate the level horizon for your vehicle.
+You will be asked to place the vehicle in a level orientation while it is capturing the information.

 ## Battery monitor